 CERTIFIED FINANCIAL PLANNER™

-Pat Sokolowski, CFP® earned her designation in 2007 and has been practicing financial planning for 20 years.
+Jenn & Robert Sokolowski, CFP® earned their designations in 2020 and have been practicing financial planning for 5 years.
 CERTIFIED FINANCIAL PLANNER™ professionals have to complete the 4 E’s in order to earn their CFP® designation.
-The 4 E’s are Education, Examination, Experience and Ethics.
+The 4 E’s are Education, Examination, Experience, and Ethics.